tonybenoy/aurlib/README.md

-*DISCLAIMER: aurlib is not affiliated with Arch Linux©.
+*DISCLAIMER: aurlib is not affiliated with Arch Linux*